 This guide explains data-driven decision making (DDDM), a process for deciding on a course of action based on data.

 It describes the requirements of DDDM and the steps for applying DDDM concepts to organizations and service systems.
-Although it was designed primarily for child welfare agencies and professionals, others in human services may also find it useful.
+It was designed primarily for child welfare agencies and professionals, but others in human services may also find it useful.

 - Chapter 1 provides an overview of DDDM.

 - Chapter 2 explains how to formulate questions and develop a plan to test those questions using a theory of change and logic model.

 - Chapters 3–5 cover the steps for implementing DDDM: collecting and analyzing data; communicating results; and refining processes, organizations, or systems.

 The guide features practical tools that can be adapted for various settings and self-assessment questions to facilitate reflection and determine readiness to move on to subsequent steps.
 The appendix includes references, resources, a glossary, and examples of memorandums of understanding, confidentiality agreements, and other materials.

 For an introduction to DDDM, see the accompanying video series.